English Language Proficiency Assessment for the 21st Century (ELPA21)

 Required Data Submission

+Schools are required to submit student screening data using the Score Reporting Template found below.
 ELL Placement Proficiency is no longer included as a data element for Student Reporting in Iowa.
-Schools are only required to submit data using the Score Reporting Template.
 (NOTE: This is a new template updated for the 2017-18 school year.
 Please discard any previous versions.)
 Follow these steps:

 - Download and complete the Score Reporting Template to enter student information and TELPA scores.
 Save each file using your LEA name and Date (e. g., Ames_072716).